cowprotocol/docs/docs/cow-protocol/tutorials/solvers/from_shadow_to_prod.md

 :::

+## Live competition (production)

-- The next step is to get connected to the live competition.
-For that, each solver is required to be part of a "bonding pool", as specified by [CIP-7](https://snapshot.org/#/cow.eth/proposal/0x267edf7a0bd3c771cfca763322f011ee106d8d5158612c11da29183260d1dba7).
+- To connect to the live competition, each solver is required to be part of a "bonding pool", as specified by [CIP-7](https://snapshot.org/#/cow.eth/proposal/0x267edf7a0bd3c771cfca763322f011ee106d8d5158612c11da29183260d1dba7).
 The main rationale behind this is that a solver in the live competition gets access to the settlement contract, its buffers and the orderflow of the protocol.
 For the protocol to be protected from a potentially malicious solver, a substantial bonding pool is required so that in case of misbehavior, there are sufficient funds to reimburse the affected parties (users and/or the DAO).

 :::note